Don't Do This on Your Resume

 - Incorrect Capitalization

-Everyone knows that names, streets, cities, etc. are supposed to be capitalized, the problem comes in when people only capitalize the first word when there are multiple words in the name, etc. This occurs more often than one would expect.
+Everyone knows that names, streets, cities, and more, are supposed to be capitalized, the problem comes in when people only capitalize the first word when there are multiple words in the name.
+This occurs more often than one would expect.
 Be sure to verify that when a name contains multiple words you capitalize them all.
-Generally the first word is capitalized, then the other words excluding “stop words and articles” like: a , an , the, of, etc. when they are not the first word.
+Generally the first word is capitalized, then the other words excluding “stop words and articles” like: a , an , the, of, and more, are capitalized when when they are not the first word.
 For states use two capital letters (ST).

-The other side of the coin is when people use too many caps in their words.
-We see dates written like this too sometimes.
+The other side of the coin is using too many caps.
+We see dates written like this too.
 Unless the word is supposed to be all caps don't write it that way.
 There are always exceptions to these guidelines so if you are not sure how it is supposed to appear look it up to ensure accuracy.

 - Generic Phrases

-There are useless phrases that are used quite often whether it is because of the inability of some people to think of something more valuable to write or from a lack of knowledge.
-They just haven't been taught what to write, yet We don't know, but here are some common examples so you don't make these mistakes on your resume.
+There are many useless phrases that are used quite often whether it is because of the inability of some people to think of something more valuable to write or from a lack of knowledge.
+They haven't been taught what to write, yet We don't know, but here are some common examples so you don't make these mistakes on your resume.
 Most of the time these phrases provide no value.
 Instead, they merely state the obvious and take up space that could have been used more productively.
-Some common phases are:
+Here are eight of these common phases:

 - Team player or works well in a group

 Well we hope so, most workplaces consist of more than one employee.
-Also, of course you work well in groups most everyone does.
+Also, of course you work well in groups almost everyone does.
 No value was added from this line.

 - Well organized